Makes video thumbnails, allows resolution switching, and embeds responsive self-hosted videos and galleries.

 In the plugin settings you can set the default maximum width and height based on the dimensions of your particular template and those values will be filled in when you open the window.
 If you generate thumbnails, the video display dimensions will be adjusted automatically to match the size and aspect ratio of the video file.
 You can make further adjustments if you want.
 There are options to always fill the width of the template or to always set videos to the maximum width setting regardless of their resolution.

 I highly recommend using Handbrake to make a file with H.264 video and AAC audio in an MP4 container.
-If you're encoding with Handbrake, make sure that "Web Optimized" is checked.
+If you're encoding with Handbrake make sure that "Web Optimized" is checked.
 Using Apple's Compressor, the "Streaming" setting should be "Fast Start" (not Fast Start - Compressed Header).
-I've written up my recommended video encode settings in a post on my website.

 The plugin can use FFMPEG or LIBAV to encode videos and make thumbnails if you have one of them installed on your server.
 You can even choose to generate thumbnails and alternate video formats automatically whenever a new video is uploaded to the media library, and there are buttons to generate thumbnails and additional video formats for every video already in the media library.
 If you want most videos to be re-encoded and replaced with a particular format but sometimes want to keep the original video, you can add the suffix '-noreplace' (awesomevid-noreplace.mp4) to your filename and the uploaded video will not be replaced.
 Other automatic formats will still encode.

 /usr/local/bin but if the application is installed in a different place on your server, you can point it to the correct place in the plugin settings.
 Users running WordPress on Windows servers should try using Linux-style paths (with forward slashes instead of backslashes and a forward slash